vydargis/js-widget-v1/README.md

 ## Why use Webpack for this (I guess):

-### Have a good structure for separation of concerns and test-ability, which means proper module loading
+Have a good structure for separation of concerns and test-ability, which means proper module loading

-### Convenient development experience via hot-module reloading (https://webpack.js.org/concepts/hot-module-replacement/)
+Convenient development experience via hot-module reloading (https://webpack.js.org/concepts/hot-module-replacement/)

-### use Babel for trasnpile ES6 to ES5
+Use Babel for trasnpile ES6 to ES5

 ### JavaScript Widget